KaleemFAST/Deep-learning-based-HCC-diagnosis-/README.md

 x.
 Smoothing filters
 xi.
 Noise Correction

-# Note: The project is in progress, preprocess techniques are under way
+# Note: The project is in progress, preprocessing techniques are under way